Important application information

-Our other Clinical and Health Sciences course (PGCert) has been suspended for 2021 entry.
-This means that we won’t be able to accept applications for 2021 entry.
+The Clinical and Health Sciences PGCert course has been withdrawn for 2022 entry.
+This means that we won’t be able to accept applications for this course.

 This course is ideal for: